 - Beat in the lemon zest and vanilla extract until combined.
 Note: The remaining ingredients are mixed by hand; you no longer need the mixer.

-- Place a fine-mesh strainer over the bowl, and stiff the flour and baking powder into the bowl.
-Using a spatula or wooden spoon, gently fold into the aquafaba mixture.
+- Place a fine-mesh strainer over the bowl with the whipped aquafaba.
+Add the flour and baking powder and stiff them into the bowl.
+Then, using a spatula, gently fold into the aquafaba mixture.

 - Stir in half of the cooled melted butter until fully incorporated.
 Then stir in the rest of the butter and gently incorporate.